-***Update: So many people asked me for a printable to keep track of your leftovers that I finally created one for you.
-You can grab your copy here
+***Update 1: So many people asked me for a printable to keep track of your leftovers that I finally created one for you.
+You can grab your copy here! ***End Update

 Label Leftover Containers So You Know What Is Available To Eat

-I already shared above telling people what is available to eat as leftovers is one of the best ways to actually make sure someone in your household eats them.
+I already mentioned above that labeling leftovers containers was one of the best ways to actually make sure someone in your household eats them.

 I was skeptical at how dissolvable they actually were since I was going to be using them on plastic bowls and lids, but I was more than pleasantly surprised at how easy they did dissolve under running water with no effort.

 So now I have leftovers in various bowls with names and dates of when I cooked them, and no longer wonder how long it has been sitting in there.

 I have not tried them in the freezer yet, but I would not think it would be any different."